Mozarkite/Flixify/README.md

 Search for a movie, see its details, and get recommendations or explore upcoming films.

-You can access this Web App at : https://flixify.streamlit.app/
+You can access this Web App at : https://flixify.streamlit.app/ NOTE : This app was mainly designed for Desktop Usage

 ---